lewismj/eta/README.md

 This project implements a simple Lisp interpreter using Python.
 A subset of the language is implemented.

-- Higher order, partially applied & Lambda functions are supported and a simple prelude (A ‘prelude’ is a very basic ‘standard library’ implemented via the core language builtin functions).
+- Higher order, partially applied & Lambda functions are supported and a simple prelude implemented in the language itself.

 - An Interpreter can be used within Python packages.
 See the end of this page for an example on how to make a Python function callable from the ‘Lisp’ interpreter.